 Vice-President Academic & Student Affairs

-On campus, the so-called 3G rule applies, which means that students must be vaccinated, recovered or tested.
+Students (and visitors/ guests) can access university premises only with a valid 3G certificate.
 They are required to carry one of the following documents if they enter a campus building or facility:

-Proof of your COVID status must be carried at all times when entering a building or campus facility, and has to be presented to staff members, teachers or security staff upon request.
-If students cannot present the required proof, they will be expelled from the university premises immediately.
+Proof of your 3G status must be carried at all times when entering a building or campus facility, and has to be presented to staff members, teachers or security staff upon request.
+If students cannot present the required proof, they have to leave the premises immediately.
 The university also reserves the right to take further steps.

 1. In teaching areas on the campus, contact data will be collected in classes, exams, and other study-related events such as admissions events as well as when using work stations in libraries, or using practical, PC and learning rooms.
 At events over several days, contact details will be collected each day.
-Details will also be collected in dining facilities and other facilities with visitors, with the exception being for takeaway food and beverages.
-Participation in the collection of contact data is obligatory and a prerequisite for participation in classroom events and the use of the above-mentioned facilities.
+Collecting contact data is mandatory and a prerequisite for participation in classroom events and the use of the above-mentioned facilities.
 The name, address and telephone number of the participants as well as the title of the event will be recorded for the sole purpose of enabling the tracking of infections.
 The contact data is recorded using an electronic system (www.luca-app.de/) or form.
 For data protection reasons, one form per person must be filled out and submitted to the organizer.
 The contact data collection forms will be kept by the organizer until the deadline expires.
 The data is to be kept for the duration of one month from the beginning of the event, protected from third-party access by the responsible health or public order office, and is to be transmitted to them on request or deleted or destroyed securely and in accordance with data protection regulations immediately after the deadline has expired.

 Students: If you do not have a smartphone or have forgotten it and you can therefore not use the luca app, your fellow students can also submit your contact data (as a guest entry).
 In addition, it is also possible to submit contact data in paper form.
 Contact forms are available in all teaching rooms.